A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Data Integrity Under Uniform Attacks

-Positive part of the value function represents the gain and its negative section denotes the loss in reliability of the integrated data from the IoT devices. $\lambda$ and $\gamma$ are two parameters used for controlling loss aversion and risk aversion where $\lambda > 1$, and $0 < \gamma <1$ ~\cite{mehrdad}.
-By increasing $\lambda$, the IoT system will become more loss averse and consequently will become more asymmetric with the loss part becoming more convex.
-By decreasing parameter $\gamma$, the IoT system will become more risk averse.
-The effect of these parameters in value function is shown in Fig.~\ref{value function}.
-Choosing the right values for these two parameters depends on the IoT system.
-As the system becomes more conservative, it becomes more loss averse.
+Positive part of the value function represents the gain and its negative section denotes the loss in reliability of the collected data from the IoT devices. $\lambda$ and $\gamma$ are two parameters used for controlling loss aversion and risk aversion where $\lambda > 1$, and $0 < \gamma <1$ ~\cite{mehrdad}.
+By increasing $\lambda$, the IoT network will become more loss averse and consequently will become more asymmetric with the loss part becoming more convex.
+By decreasing parameter $\gamma$, the IoT network will become more risk averse.
+The effect of these parameters on value function is shown in Figure~\ref{value function}.
+Choosing the right values for these two parameters depends on the IoT network.
+As the network becomes more conservative, it becomes more loss averse.

-According to Eqn.~(\ref{Utility}), we need to define another function called weighting function.
-Based on prospect theory (PT), in real life decision making process, people overreact to lower probabilities and under-react to higher probabilities~\cite{prospect}.
+According to Equation~(\ref{Utility}), we also need to define the weighting function to calculate the utility value.
+Based on prospect theory, in real life decision-making process, people overreact to lower probabilities and under-react to higher probabilities~\cite{prospect}.
 Here, we have the same situation.
-For example, if one device is compromised, it will have a significant impact in reliability of the aggregated data.
-However, if we have 30 devices and 20 of them are compromised, having one more compromised device will not bring about a significant difference.
+For example, if the data input from one device is compromised, it will have a significant impact on reliability of the aggregate data.
+However, if we have $30$ devices and data inputs of $20$ of them are compromised, having one more compromised data input will not cause a significant difference.
 Furthermore, the effect of probability weights is not the same for loss and gain~\cite{prospectweight}.
-As it is obvious, it is desirable to have the minimum possible loss rather than achieving a huge gain since even a little loss will result in losing confidence in the aggregated data.
-Therefore, two similar weighting functions but with two different parameters, denoted by $ \omega $ and $ \rho $, are defined for gain denoted by $W^{+}(p)$ and loss denoted by $W^{-}(p)$ as follows:
+As it is obvious, it is desirable to have the minimum possible loss rather than achieving a huge gain since even a little loss will result in losing confidence in the aggregate data.
+Therefore, two similar weighting functions but with two different parameters, $ \omega $ and $ \varphi $, are defined for gain denoted by $W^{+}(p)$ and loss denoted by $W^{-}(p)$ as follows: